 Say Buh-bye to High Interest Rates

 Getting a higher education shouldn’t necessarily tie you to a high student loan interest rate, but that’s all-too common today.
 When high interest rates are added to your already costly monthly payments, your debt can go from attainable to unaffordable fast.
 And no matter what type of student loans you have, they all come with their own interest rates.

 Some Student Loan Interest is Inevitable

-Interest rates on loans are like your Aunt Milly at Thanksgiving – they’re typically unavoidable, especially if you have a federal loan.
+Interest rates on loans are like your Aunt Millie’s personal questions at Thanksgiving – they’re typically unavoidable, especially if you have a federal loan.
 However, there’s no cookie-cutter rate for student loan borrowers.
-Your interest percentage will depend on the following criteria:
+Your interest percentage and terms will depend on the following criteria:

 - Federal vs. private loan